-With the entry in force of FinIA and FinSA on 1 January 2020, foreign financial services providers acting on a crossborder basis in Switzerland or providing services to clients in Switzerland are now subject to certain rules of conduct, must implement organisational measures and have to register client advisers in a public client advisers' registry, subject to certain exceptions provided in the FinSA.
+Since the entry in force of FinIA and FinSA on 1 January 2020, foreign financial services providers acting on a cross-border basis in Switzerland or providing services to clients in Switzerland are now subject to specific rules of conduct and must implement certain organisational measures.
+Further, they must register their client advisers in a public client advisers' registry, subject to certain exceptions provided in the FinSA.